Options

 auto-detected platform.
 Specifying "macos" or

-"windows" only works on that operating system, but
+"windows" only works on that operating system. "linux"

-"linux" works on all three, as long as Docker/Podman
+works on any desktop OS, as long as Docker/Podman is

 --archs ARCHS Comma-separated list of CPU architectures to build